-We’re always looking for more ways to consume bacon, right?
-This smoked bacon jerky is spicy, sweet, and absolutely impossible to stop eating.
+This Smoked Bacon Jerky is spicy, sweet, and absolutely impossible to stop eating.
 Oh, you don’t believe me?
 I dare you to make some.
-Do yourself a favor and buy a few packs of thick cut bacon, you’re going to need them.
+Do yourself a favor and buy a few packs of thick-cut bacon, you’re going to need them.

 There’s no question that I really love bacon.
-I’ve certainly created a few recipes celebrating bacon such as wrapping pickles and even topping burgers, but the smoked bacon jerky might be the best.
+I’ve certainly created a few recipes celebrating bacon such as wrapping pickles and little smokies, but the smoked bacon jerky might be the best.
 Or worst, if you have a problem with bacon restraint.
 I’ve definitely shown my weakness during the process of recipe development here.

-Let’s throw this question out there and address it right away.
-Bacon jerky is a cousin of candied bacon, same family but they have very individual personalities.
+Bacon jerky is a cousin of candied bacon, same family, but they have very individual personalities.

 Candied bacon is cooked in the same way as traditional bacon, but with the addition of brown sugar.
 One of the most popular recipes on the web from Food & Wine shows you can simply make it in the oven at 400°F. You’ll have nice, crisp bacon you can chop up for pretty much any topping you’d like.
 It will be crisp, sugary, and greasy.